 As an Australian, I can confidently propose that my people have torched the English language like a neglected chipolata.
-Putting 'o' or 'y' on the end perfectly good words, after shortening them to within an inch of their life, is just the beginning (click here for example).
+Shortening perfectly good words to within an inch of their life and putting 'o' or 'y' on the end of them is just the beginning (click here for example).
 Regardless of slang and sloppy synonyms, in English there are no throat dwelling vibrations or tricky tongue rolling like there is in Icelandic.
 Icelandic is quite frankly what bridge is to a perfectly good game of GO FISH!

 (Although we know they win at both - check this out).

-After a proper poaching in the hot pools, we baptised ourselves in the customary 5 degree celsius finishing-your-session pond (a very misleading hot tub with the heat turned off) and I scuttled home to research #theponderance of the day.
+After a proper poaching in the hot pools, we baptised ourselves in the customary 5 degree celsius pond (a very misleading hot tub with the heat turned off) and I scuttled home to research my ponderance of the day.

-I found some great sources regarding the constant development of sign languages around the world, most of all American Sign Language (ASL).
+I found some great sources regarding the development of sign languages around the world, and in particular American Sign Language (ASL).
 Including this amazing article from hopes&fears which introduced me to the deaf subculture and the constant evolution of sign languages.

 LEARNING FROM DAY 1

 According to a quick GoogleBooks search, sign language in deaf infants is learnt the same way as spoken language.
 Taught by peers and parents bit-by-bit until, the child starts using language against its parents somewhere near puberty (that's in there for my sister who is a single mum and all-round legend).
 The infant begins gesturing for food and love, then a few words, then phrases and then sentences and so on.
 With this in mind, it is incontestable that all humans on the planet learn an informal sign language as their first language when communicating as infants.
 The horribly designed and pop-up infested website parents.com explains this here.